 As with all drugs, different people react to alcohol in different ways.
 Not only do people display different tolerance levels but they seem to have entirely different emotional reactions to alcohol.

 A proportion of people react to alcohol consumption with increased irritability and anger.
 These people tend to get into arguments and fights while drinking.
 Also, they can sometimes become violent with loved ones or friends.
-This reaction to alcohol is particularly dangerous and is often associated with criminal or assaultive behavior.
+This reaction to alcohol is particularly dangerous, and there is an association with criminal or assaultive behavior.

 Some people are particularly prone to experience alcohol’s stimulating and euphoriant effects.
 They become happy and gregarious when consuming alcohol.
 These are the people who can seemingly “dance the night away” at parties and social events.